 Some virtual trainees will burn through their week one tasks.
 Others will take longer to absorb the many materials and loads of new information.
 Be cognizant of each new hire’s preferred pace, give them the appropriate space, and try not to compare efforts—even if you have two people starting in identical positions.

-Onboarding with awareness
+Onboard new employees with awareness

 Remote work is nuanced.
 But navigating the virtual onboarding process is less about experience (either as the trainer or trainee) and more about understanding how different behavioral drives take to the virtual workplace.

 You can make a potentially trying process smoother for your new employees by catering to their behaviors, acting with empathy, and stressing you’re available to help—at the pace they need.